Akreson/akreson.github.io/_posts/en/2023-06-14-entropy-encoding-part5.md

 }
 ```

-From the previous part, we only left with `Exclusion` and `OrderCount`.
+From the previous part, we are only left with `Exclusion` and `OrderCount`.
 The purpose of the remaining new variables will be easier to see from example, so I will not go into detail about them for now.

 Since we completely changed the method of building contexts, the initialization will be done differently.